 Get ready to suffer with the Roman summer weather:

-- Visiting Rome in June: in this month the summer starts and the minimum temperature is 17º and the maximum temperature reaches 28º C.
+- Visiting Rome in June: Summer begins in this month and the minimum temperature is 17º and the maximum reaches 28º C.

-- Visiting Rome in July: the minimum temperature is 19°C and the maximum reaches 31°C.
+- Visiting Rome in July: The minimum temperature is 19 degrees and the maximum reaches 31 degrees Celsius.

-- Visiting Rome in September: the thermometer registers lows of around 16º C and highs of 27º C.
+- Visiting Rome in September: The thermometer registers lows around 16º C and highs of 27º C.

-- Drink water like there's no tomorrow: in summer in Rome, your feet will feel like they're sticking to the asphalt!
+- Drink water like there's no tomorrow: in summer in Rome, you'll feel your feet sticking to the asphalt!
 It is therefore essential to hydrate yourself to the maximum and drink plenty of water.
 The best thing to do?
 I advise you to buy a bottle of water and refill it for free at any of the fountains scattered throughout the metropolis.
 Keep an eye out!
 Because there are mobile applications that allow you to locate the nearest fountain.

 - Avoid the sun in the central hours of the day: here is a selection of the best restaurants where you can take cover from the scorching summer sun at noon.
 I hope you are reading this post hungry, otherwise you will get hungry when you see the succulent Roman pastas and pizzas.
 I gained 10 pounds during my trip, but I'll be damned!